Sign & Spirit: For the Parish

 It refers of course to both.

 The children help light the candles on the nave Altar - that is those who are not servers or singers!
-This Sunday there is no Sunday school.
+There is no Sunday school, rather activities take place to help the children engage with worship.
 After the Gospel is read from the centre of the church the sermon involves pictures and involvement for all ages.
 The Bible is opened.
 Questions are asked.
 Questions are Answered.
 The Good News is shared.Sign & Spirit reflects the coming together, the meeting point of (at least) three different streams:

 - The Charismatic (Anglo) Catholic with its history and experience.